 Severe croup, where the child has difficulty breathing, and every inhalation is noisy, can become dangerous.
 In rare cases, often in young children, and children with particularly narrow or malformed respiratory tract, the condition can become life-threatening if it is not treated in hospital.

-What should I do when my child gets croup?
+What should I do when my child gets a croup?

 This is so important!
-When a child with croup gets upset, the coughing begin.
-And I believe that it exacerbates the swelling of the airways itself.
-Take your child up into your arms, comfort and sing their favorite lullaby.
-If they stop coughing and fall asleep, position them slightly upright on your lap or against your chest.
+When a child with croup gets upset, the coughing begins, and my impression is that it exacerbates the swelling of the airways itself.
+So take your child up into your arms, comfort and sing their favorite lullaby.
+If your child stops coughing and falls asleep, let them sleep slightly upright on your lap or against your chest.
 If they sleep peacefully for an hour, you can place them in their bed.